shayan-taba/GUI_Task/README.md

 - **Windows:**

-  Open Command Prompt and navigate to the project directory (replace `project-folder` with the name of the folder from the cloned repo):
+  Open Command Prompt and navigate to the project directory (replace `project-folder` with the name of the folder from the cloned repo).
+Only navigate with "cd" if you are not already in that directory in your chosen terminal:

   ```bash
   cd \<project-folder\>